jacwellington/mnpopcenter.github.io/_posts/2015-09-16-data-spotlight-atus.markdown

 * You could visualize a particular activity, such as time spent taking care of pets, as a line or bar plot with total minutes spent (bucketed into say 30 groups) on one axis and the number of people spending that amount of time on the other axis.
 * Since activities are listed in order for each person in the survey, you could add information on each activity record about the previous and subsequent activity.
 You could then answer questions like "What do people do after school?" or "How much time is spent driving before and after a restaurant meal?"

-For more ideas, see our <a href="http://bibliography.ipums.org"> bibliography</a> for specific publications that used the ATUS.
+For more ideas, see our <a href="http://bibliography.ipums.org"> bibliography</a> for specific publications that used the ATUS data from MPC.
 If you've used ATUS data, share your story in the comments.

 Stay tuned for more installments of the Data Product Spotlight!